-The primary endpoint for the study is the overall tolerability profile, evaluated based on laboratory findings and adverse events emerging during the trial.
-The occurrence of adverse events and laboratory tests will be performed weekly during treatment.
-All the enrolled patients who receive at least one drug administration were evaluated for safety.
+The primary endpoint for the study was the overall tolerability profile, evaluated based on laboratory findings and adverse events emerging during the trial.
+The occurrence of adverse events and laboratory tests was performed weekly during treatment.
+All the enrolled patients who received at least one drug administration were evaluated for safety.
 An interim evaluation of tolerability and adverse events was undertaken when the 10th patient had completed the first cycle of treatment.
-A second interim evaluation will be conducted when 20 evaluable patients have completed their first cycle of treatment.
+A second interim evaluation was conducted when 20 evaluable patients completed their first cycle of treatment.
 Enrollment of additional patients was allowed after a positive safety evaluation of the first 10 patients by an IDMC.
 On December 8, 2017 we announced the results of the first interim review by the IDMC that treatment with Milciclib was well-tolerated with no drug-related serious adverse events.
 The IDMC recommended continuing with the trial.
 The second IDMC meeting held on January 25, 2018 recommended that all patients (first cohort) who received at least one dose of Milciclib should be assessed for safety and tolerability at the end of protocol mandated follow up before enrolling the second cohort.
 The IDMC reconvened on its scheduled date on May 9, 2018 to evaluate the complete safety data for all 11 patients who completed the study mandated visits.
-The IDMC concluded that safety and tolerability profile of Milciclib in the first cohort, is acceptable and that there are no safety signals that preclude continuation of enrollment of the remaining cohorts as planned.
-The IDMC has also been informed of the patients who opted to continue Milciclib on "compassionate use basis."
-Four patients have completed protocol mandated treatment (six cycles, six months).
-Three of these patients and their health care-provider/investigator opted to continue treatment with Milciclib (compassionate use) with approval of their local Ethics Committee.
+The IDMC concluded that safety and tolerability profile of Milciclib in the first cohort, was acceptable and that there were no safety signals that precluded continuation of enrollment of the remaining cohorts as planned.
+The IDMC was also informed of the patients who opted to continue Milciclib on "compassionate use basis."
+Four patients completed protocol mandated treatment (six cycles, six months).
+Three of these patients and their health careprovider/investigator opted to continue treatment with Milciclib (compassionate use) with approval of their local Ethics Committee.
 These three patients have completed treatment with milciclib for 9, 13, and 16 months, respectively.
 Based on this IDMC assessment, the study actively enrolled 20 more patients.
 Secondary endpoints include Objective Tumor Response Rate, based on the modified Response Evaluation Criteria in Solid Tumors, or mRECIST, a set of criteria developed to assess tumor response in HCC.
-In this study, objective response by RECIST will also be evaluated as supportive analysis, along with several secondary parameters.
-The decrease in alpha-fetoprotein, or AFP, as compared to baseline in patients with high AFP at baseline will also be considered, based on reports suggesting a better outcome for patients who achieve an AFP response.
-As an exploratory endpoint, the expression of micro-RNAs and their possible association with Milciclib treatment will be investigated.
-Topline results from this study are expected in July 2019.
+In this study, objective response by RECIST was evaluated as supportive analysis, along with several secondary parameters.
+The decrease in alpha-fetoprotein, or AFP, as compared to baseline in patients with high AFP at baseline was also considered, based on reports suggesting a better outcome for patients who achieve an AFP response.
+As an exploratory endpoint, the expression of micro-RNAs and their possible association with Milciclib treatment was investigated.
+The trial successfully met the primary endpoint that oral treatment with Milciclib was well tolerated with manageable toxicities and no recorded drug related deaths.
+The secondary endpoints for clinical activity assessment were based on the independent radiological review using the modified Response Evaluation Criteria in Solid Tumors (mRECIST) Positive demonstrated clinical activity included: